theirishkiwi/victor-hugo/site/content/en/home/amygdala.md

 ### Take a deep breath

 Taking a few deep slow breaths, has been shown to stimulate the vagus nerve triggering a relaxation response in your body, slowing your heart rate,  lowering your blood-pressure and decreasing cortisol in your body.
 The next time you feel stress or anxiety buildy, you can take 5 or 6 deep slow breaths over a minute and you'll feel your body relax and tension begin to release.
 I use this all the time, as you can do it anywhere.
 Sometimes we're in the car and my wife asks - "are you ok?" and I reply - "Yes.
 I'm just breathing."
 Try it for yourself.

+### The next step...

+If you you would like to learn more about relaxtion and restoring balance in your life